Documentation - General

 - Selects variable scope for children elements.

-change the scope for all children elements.
+Note, that data-each and data-when change the scope for all children elements.

 VARref